-- We tested the effectiveness of management's controls over the estimated future promotions and price concessions or price reductions. - We compared the estimated future promotions and price concessions or price reductions to trends in past promotions, price concessions and price reductions by product category based on historical concession levels and the timing of sales of products. - We selected a sample of variable consideration by product and tested the estimated reserve by comparing historical concession levels for similar products and actual product revenues to the reserve. - We evaluated management's ability to accurately forecast sales and planned future promotions and price concessions or price reductions by comparing actual results to management's historical forecasts for the same or similar products.
+- We obtained an understanding, evaluated the design and tested the operating effectiveness of internal controls over the estimated future promotions and price concessions or price reductions. - We compared the estimated future promotions and price concessions or price reductions to trends in past promotions, price concessions and price reductions by product category based on historical concession levels and the timing of sales of products. - We selected a sample of variable consideration by product and tested the estimated reserve by comparing historical concession levels for similar products and actual product revenues to the reserve. - We evaluated management's ability to accurately forecast sales and planned future promotions and price concessions or price reductions by comparing actual results to management's historical forecasts for the same or similar products.